EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 ### 3.7.1.
 Validation Process

 When validating a transaction as part of a block, multiple validations occur at various levels.
-In full block validation, all transactions recorded in the block are replayed and the locally calculated merkle tree root hashes (generated from the transaction receipt data and the action receipt data, respectively) are compared against the "transaction_mroot" and "action_mroot" fields in the block header.
+In full block validation, all transactions recorded in the block are replayed and the locally calculated merkle tree root hashes (generated from the transaction receipt data and the action receipt data, respectively) are compared against the `transaction_mroot` and `action_mroot` fields in the block header.
 Therefore, if a recorded transaction is tampered within a block, not only the merkle tree root hashes would cause a mismatch, but also the transaction signature(s) would fail to validate.
-If the tampering was not performed by a bona-fide block producer, the block signature would fail to validate as well. **[doc:consensus::block validation]**.
+If the tampering was not performed by a bona-fide block producer, the block signature would fail to validate as well - see [Consensus Protocol: 5.3.
+Block Validation](01_consensus_protocol.md#53-block-validation).